Published by MBA Skool Team, Last Updated: July 12, 2022

 b) Relationship orientation - Having knowledge is not the only requirement for a change agent.
 It is also important for an agent to have a relationship orientation because he would need to listen to, trust, observe, identify, and report his findings to the people in the organization.

 d) Authenticity - Practice what you preach.
 A change agent should inspire people in the organization to become an active part of the change.

 It is necessary for a change agent to have a clear vision and be able to communicate the vision clearly with others.
 A change agent is not a ‘one man army’.
 He needs the support and knowledge of the people and he directs this support and knowledge towards achieving a common purpose.
 For this, it is extremely important for a change agent to be patient yet persistent.
 Change does not happen overnight and it is crucial that all the people stay connected and confident about their endeavor to achieve the change.
 Asking the right questions to get the right answers is a characteristic of a change agent.

-Since Marissa Mayer became the CEO of Yahoo, Yahoo’s business has improved dramatically and stocks have increased.
-Employees are feeling buoyant about working at Yahoo and employees who had previously left Yahoo are coming back.
+When Marissa Mayer became the CEO of Yahoo, Yahoo’s business improved dramatically and stocks increased.
 Marissa directed her efforts towards managing talent in the company and making employees understand how important they are to the organization.
 The rise in the number of employee-focused initiatives bolstered their morale and increased their productivity.

 Hence, this concludes the definition of Change Agent along with its overview.

 This article has been researched & authored by the Business Concepts Team.
 It has been reviewed & published by the MBA Skool Team.
 The content on MBA Skool has been created for educational & academic purpose only.

 Browse the definition and meaning of more similar terms.
 The Management Dictionary covers over 2000 business concepts from 5 categories.